 EMERGENCY SCHOOL CLOSING

-Although St. Francis Xavier Catholic School endeavors to establish a harmonious Christian atmosphere within its school, it recognizes that misunderstandings or differences of opinion sometimes occur.
+Although St. Francis Xavier School endeavors to establish a harmonious Christian atmosphere within its school, it recognizes that misunderstandings or differences of opinion sometimes occur.
 Ideally, such matters can be resolved informally by a parent or guardian meeting with the immediate authoritative person to discuss the matter.

-Harassment, as defined by St. Francis Xavier Catholic School, is that which is sufficiently severe, persistent, or pervasive, adversely affecting a student’s education, or that which creates a hostile or abusive educational environment.
+Harassment, as defined by St. Francis Xavier School, is that which is sufficiently severe, persistent, or pervasive, adversely affecting a student’s education, or that which creates a hostile or abusive educational environment.
 The act of harassment is a direct violation of the Christian values upheld by the school.
 Harassment involving students, school and parish faculty, parents or visitors will be investigated and necessary action taken immediately.
 Depending on the nature of the harassment, each incident will be reviewed independently, and action taken may range from a disciplinary report to expulsion from the school and, in some cases, legal action.

 TECHNOLOGY ACCEPTABLE USE

 St. Francis Xavier School requires that all parents agree to the SFX Technology Acceptable Use Policy in effect across all grades.DOWNLOAD THE TECHNOLOGY ACCEPTABLE USE POLICY